MenuSlate/spree/doc/how_to/installation.md

 Username `spree@example.com` and password `spree123`

 > If you elected not to use the `--auto-accept` option when you added Spree to your Rails app, and did not install the seed data, the admin user will not yet exist in your database.
 You can run a simple rake task to create a new admin user.

 > ```bash
 > rake spree_auth:admin:create
 > ```

-## Performance
+## Performance Tips
 Rails in development mode continuously reloads objects on each request.
 The asset pipeline made things worse.
 To speed up performance in development mode when NOT working on front end issues:
 * In your `config/development.rb` add:
 ```
 config.assets.debug = false